Botanical specimen: Type specimen

 To be useful, a botanical specimen must be identified as a member of some taxonomic group at a given rank.
 Whether or not the collector identifies the specimen initially, other botanists are free to make a determination at any time.
-If a botanist believes that the specimen represents a new taxon, the botanist may publish a new name and description, in which case she becomes the author of the name and the specimen becomes the type of the taxon.
+If a specimen is believed to represent a new taxon, a botanist may publish a new name and description, in which case they become the author of the name and the specimen becomes the type of the taxon.
 Every plant species is associated with a type, either a botanical specimen or a botanical illustration.
 In either case the type serves as the basis for the botanical name of the taxon.

 In 1841, the American botanist Ferdinand Rugel collected two specimens, one in North Carolina and the other in Georgia.
 The English botanist Alfred Barton Rendle published new names and descriptions for both specimens in 1901.
 Rendle applied the names Trillium rugelii and Trillium affine, respectively.
 In the 1980s, the American botanist Thomas Stewart Patrick determined that both specimens represented a single species.

 In the previous scenario, Rugel is the collector, Rendle is the author, and Patrick is the determiner.
 Obviously Rendle and Patrick disagree but anyone can inspect the specimens, read the descriptions, and formulate an opinion: either there are two distinct species, Trillium rugelii Rendle and Trillium affine Rendle, or the name Trillium affine Rendle is a synonym for Trillium rugelii Rendle.
 As of June 2023, botanists favor a single species concept.
 Future opinion might change but in any case, Trillium affine Rendle is still a validly named and described species, and its type is the specimen collected by Rugel in Georgia in 1841.